WHAT IS SUCROSE MALABSORPTION?

 Some people with genetic sucrase – isomaltase deficiency (GSID) are often misdiagnosed with IBS.
 People with GSID cannot digest sucrose and maltose (sugar found in grains) and can have difficulty digesting starch.
 Symptoms range from mild to severe.

-The Hydrogen and Methane breath test is performed to test for sucrose malabsorption.
-This is a non-invasive test that is performed in the clinic.
+The Hydrogen and Methane breath test is non-invasive and is performed to test for Sucrose Malabsorption.

 Please note that if you are on a long term antibiotic prescription, please contact us for testing advice.
 A pre-procedure instruction sheet can be viewed by clicking the download button below.
 This should be viewed and adhered to upon booking your appointment to ensure accurate results.